- What is the application deadline?

 Eligible applicants may apply to the Advanced Standing program and, if not accepted, will automatically be considered for the Standard Program.

 Students who are accepted into the Advanced Standing program will be required to register for the Bridge Courses (summer for Radford campus).
-Classes will be offered on Saturdays (June and July in Radford or spring semester in Roanoke) with additional work done online.
+Classes will be offered on Saturdays (June and July in Radford) with additional work done online.
 Students who plan on attending through the Advanced Standing program should be aware that these courses are mandatory and attendance will be required on Saturdays.

 Are there any prerequisites?